mamf92/escparty/README.md

 # ESCParty 🎤✨

-EuroParty is an app designed for **Eurovision Song Contest (ESC) fans and party hosts**.
+ESCParty is an app designed for **Eurovision Song Contest (ESC) fans and party hosts**.
 It helps users organize Eurovision-themed events, engage with songs, and create **interactive quizzes and rating systems**.

 ## 🎯 Features (MVP)
 - **Eurovision Quiz** – Fun and interactive quizzes about ESC.